Version Control with GitVersion Control with Git

 • TenantSync – synchronizes all namespaces in a tenant, including flows, files, apps, tests, and dashboards.

-• Requires kestraUrl and auth properties for validation of tenant-wide RBAC.
+• Requires kestraUrl and auth so the task can validate tenant-wide RBAC.

-• Useful for easily syncing all objects in a tenant, allowing you to back up the complete tenant state to Git and move between environments via a pull request to another branch.
+• Useful when you need to back up the entire tenant to Git and promote environments through pull requests.

 • NamespaceSync – synchronizes objects within a single namespace with your Git repository.

-• Requires the namespace property but does not require kestraUrl and auth - it relies on namespace-level RBAC and can be run by any user with sufficient permissions.
+• Requires the namespace property but not kestraUrl or auth; it relies on namespace-level RBAC and can be run by any user with sufficient permissions.

-• Ideal for teams that sync one namespace per Git repository, allowing delegation of sync responsibilities to namespace owners.
+• Ideal for teams that sync one namespace per repository, allowing owners to manage their own syncs.

 Both plugins support:

-• sourceOfTruth (either GIT or KESTRA) to define the update strategy.
+• sourceOfTruth (GIT or KESTRA) to define the update strategy.

 • whenMissingInSource with options DELETE, KEEP, or FAIL to control how missing objects should be handled.